-Rinse the hair conditioner out and dry the hair.

-- Repeat this process every day for 10 days to cover the hatching period of the eggs.
-This removes the hatchlings which emerge from missed eggs. - After completion of the 10-day treatment, check for lice once a week for at least four - Check all other household members for head lice using the this method.
+- Rinse the hair conditioner out and dry the hair. - Repeat this process every day for 10 days to cover the hatching period of the eggs.
+This removes the hatchlings which emerge from missed eggs. - Check all other household members for head lice using the this method.

-How to remove the eags:
+How to remove the eggs:

-Some eggs will be removed by combing, but others are
+Some eggs will be removed by combing, but others are harder to detach.